Diving and Hull Cleaning your Boat’s Hull- How Often is Necessary?

 Where your boat is located can have significant influence how often a boat would require having the hull dived and cleaned.
 Charleston, SC all the way down to Miami Florida has significant growth and fouling issues.
 It is said that the southeast region of the U.S is affected immensely by marine and plant growth on the bottom of hulls!

 Fouling happens at an accelerated rate in warmer waters.
 There are a variety of species that can be found in a fouling community on the hull of a boat.
 These species have breeding cycles that occur more often when the water is at higher temperatures.
-If your boat is docked in the southeast, then the warmer water can increase the rate of fouling relative to a boat docked in the northeast.
+If your boat is docked in the southeast, warmer water can increase the rate of fouling relative to a boat docked in the northeast.

 The Primary Reason to Clean your Hull and Dive Monthly